SQLite Order By

 Instead of specifying the names of columns, you can use the column’s position in the ORDER BY clause.

-For example, the following statement sorts the tracks by both albumid (3rd column) and milliseconds (2nd column) in ascending order.
+For example, the following statement sorts the tracks by both AlbumId (3rd column) and Milliseconds (2nd column) in ascending order.

 SELECT